Compare 5 Best Flexible Solar Panels (2023 Reviews and Buyer’s Guide)

 We’ll expand on these ideas below and explain how each can lower your all-in cost to convert to solar power.

-The best way to bring down your initial and long-term cost of converting to solar is to make sure you take advantage of all of the solar benefit programs in MO available to you.
+The best way to bring down your initial and long-term cost of converting to solar is to make sure you take advantage of all of the solar benefit programs in Missouri available to you.
 Thankfully, Missouri is home to quite a few perks for solar conversion, which, combined, can save you thousands of dollars.

 The table below provides a quick overview of the perks available in MO.
 You can also get more information about these and how to apply for them by checking out our guide to incentives for solar equipment in Missouri.

-Solar Benefit Program | Details |
+Solar Benefit Program Details

-Federal Solar Investment Tax Credit (ITC) | Guarantees a credit to your income tax liability in the amount of 30% of your entire system cost, including panels, inverters and batteries.
-The federal credit averages out to around $8,159 in Missouri when fully utilized. |
+Federal Solar Investment Tax Credit (ITC) Guarantees a credit to your income tax liability in the amount of 30% of your entire system cost, including panels, inverters and batteries.
+The federal credit averages out to around $9,828 in Missouri when fully utilized.

-Solar Property Tax Exemption | Normally, improvements to your home that raise the value — like solar — cause your property taxes to go up.
-This exemption prevents that from happening to reduce the burden of converting. |
+Solar Property Tax Exemption Normally, improvements to your home that raise the value — like solar — cause your property taxes to go up.
+This exemption prevents that from happening to reduce the burden of converting.

-Net Metering | Net metering is mandated in MO and requires all utility companies to credit you at the true retail rate for each kilowatt-hour (kWh) you send to the grid.
-That means all of your overproduction can be put toward future utility bills.
-Net metering helps reduce your system payback period and pushes your total savings closer to the state average of over $18,000. |
+Net Metering Net metering is mandated in MO and requires all utility companies to credit you for each kilowatt-hour (kWh) you send to the grid.
+Unfortunately, the state uses the avoided cost rate, which is well below the retail value for electricity.
+All of your overproduction can be put toward future utility bills, but it won’t offset them on a one-to-one basis.
+Net metering still helps reduce your system payback period and pushes your total savings closer to the state average of over $33,870.

-Show-Me Property-Assessed Clean Energy (PACE) Financing | PACE financing is a great payment option for low-income households.
-It offers low-down payment and low-interest rate loans that provide monthly savings and add the monthly system payment to your tax bill. |
+Show-Me Property-Assessed Clean Energy (PACE) Financing PACE financing is a great payment option for low-income households.
+It offers low-down payment and low-interest rate loans that provide monthly savings and add the monthly system payment to your tax bill.

-Set the PACE St. Louis | This is a local PACE financing program that works similarly to the statewide program.
-It’s available for commercial solar customers and low-income residential solar customers. |
+Set the PACE St. Louis This is a local PACE financing program that works similarly to the statewide program.
+It’s available for commercial solar customers and low-income residential solar customers.

-Local Benefits and Rebates | There are additional perks and rebate programs offered by local electric companies in MO.
-These include Columbia Water & Light (CWL), Evergy and Empire District Electric. |
+Local Benefits and Rebates There are additional perks and rebate programs offered by local electric companies in MO.
+These include Columbia Water & Light (CWL), Evergy and Empire District Electric.

 Most solar providers offer warranty coverage for their solar equipment, their workmanship or the efficiency and production of the PV panels, and some of the best companies offer all three.
 In some states, it’s wise to prioritize one over the other, but all three are important and useful in MO: